cpowell/ruby-entity-component-framework/README.md

 [Entity-Component game programming using JRuby and libGDX](http://cbpowell.wordpress.com/2012/10/30/entity-component-game-programming-using-jruby-and-libgdx-part-1/)

+# Are you using this in a game?
+Won't you consider emailing the author at <cpowell@prylis.com> ?
+I'd love to hear how the framework is being used "in the wild".

 # Dependencies
 The RECF utilizes libGDX (and LWJGL) to operate, although it has also been adapted to Slick2D.
 These are bundled with the RECF source and don't need to